 Yes.
-The Chino Basin Watermaster has identified the change in recharge over the Chino Basin that occurred from the change in land use from native through agriculture and urban development and recently reported it in 2013 Chino Basin Groundwater Model Update and Redetermination of Safe Yield.
-Figure 3, abstracted from the aforementioned report, shows the time history of storm water recharge in the channels that cross the Chino Basin from the San Gabriel Mountains to the Santa Ana River and the decline in recharge due to the concrete-lining of the major drainages that cross the basin from the San Gabriel Mountains to the Santa Ana River.
+The Chino Basin Watermaster has identified the change in recharge over the Chino Basin that occurred from the change in land use from native through agriculture and urban development and recently reported it in 2013 Chino Basin Groundwater Model Update and Redetermination of Safe Yield.12 Figure 3, abstracted from that report, shows the time history of storm water recharge in the channels that cross the Chino Basin from the San Gabriel Mountains to the Santa Ana River and the decline in recharge due to the concrete-lining of the major drainages that cross the basin from the San Gabriel Mountains to the Santa Ana River.
 The water budget tables in Section 3 of the aforementioned report show how historical land use, flood control, and other water management practices have reduced the recharge to the basin.
 Section 7 shows similar tables for historical projected land use, current flood control management, and projected water management practices.
+In addition, the 2015 IRP identified the future impacts of development on the loss of natural groundwater recharge due to hardscaping and an increase of storm water runoff.
+To counteract this, LID and strategic storm water capture at both centralized and decentralized facilities were identified.
+Additional LID and storm water projects will be refined and modeled during Phase 2 of the IRP and through the development of a LID Storm water Plan, which began in FY15/16 and is expected to be completed in FY16/17.